johannesdachsel/processwire-imagetopicture/README.md

 	$image->toPicture();

-There are some options available, to define queries and image sizes.
+There are some options available to define queries and image sizes.
 These are the defaults:

 	$image->toPicture(array(
 	  'fallback' => 450, // width for fallback image